 The practical effect: the EPA has veto power over how Seattle builds and maintains its sewer infrastructure.
 Every major capital project in the drainage system must satisfy the terms of the consent decree.

+The loans carry below-market interest rates, but they also carry compliance covenants.
 Those covenants give the EPA additional leverage beyond the consent decree itself.
-If Seattle falls out of compliance, the WIFIA loan terms can be renegotiated or accelerated.
+If the agencies fall out of compliance, the WIFIA loan terms can be renegotiated or accelerated.
 The federal government is both the regulator and the lender.

 | City | Project | Cost per Mile |